 4) 1-touch volleys using the inside, outside & laces

 Video of D1 college player below is a volley drill letting the ball bounce, getting a half volley.
-This is one that most club players never see or learn, so cheers and enjoy improving in an area others will not.
+This is one that most club players never see or learn.
+So cheers and enjoy improving in an area others will not.
 It will be challenging the first few you try.

 If you want to be as good as you can, then this inexperience would be a problem.
 You don’t only see players in games take a touch off the thigh and then just kick the ball away before it hits the ground.
 You want to be calm and smooth at both, so that in a game you are used to whatever happens.
 Mixing this up where the ball bounces after the first touch and not bouncing are things I personally know help players.
 Putting players in as many situations helps their brain and muscle memory.